arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 <!--More-->
-I will use mostly C# and F# examples, and only a bunch of Haskell bits here and there.
-While talking about PBT, I will refer to more traditional ways of writing tests as TDD: this isn't an accurate definition, but please indulge me, for the sake of conciseness.
+Note: while discoursing about PBT, I will refer to the traditional way of writing tests as *TDD*: although not an accurate definition, please indulge me for the sake of conciseness.

-## What's the fuss about?
+## Property Testing!
+What's the fuss about?
 There is no fuss at all.
 Property Testing is a niche discipline.
 It's almost unknown outside the tiny world of Functional Programming.
-And this is a pity, because it is an amazingly powerful, effective and very rewarding technique.
+And this is a pity, because it is an amazingly powerful, effective and rewarding technique.

 In the Haskell world it is very popular thanks to QuickCheck, the grandfather of all the PBT libraries.
 In other ecosystems it is not given the attention it deserves.